CMC provides all childhood immunisations and registers all childhood immunisations with the Australian Childhood Immunisation Register (ACIR).

 If you do not fall into these categories, you can purchase the flu vaccine from the clinic.

-CMC has recently become an approved Yellow Fever vaccination clinic, so we carry the yellow fever vaccine as well as most other travel vaccines.
+CMC is an approved Yellow Fever vaccination clinic, so we carry the yellow fever vaccine as well as most other travel vaccines.

 Our medical staff are trained to advise on the use and administration of these vaccines.